dovecot/documentation/source/settings/pigeonhole-ext/enotify.rst

 .. pigeonhole:setting:: sieve_notify_mailto_envelope_from setting
    :plugin: yes
+   :seealso: @sieve_redirect_envelope_from;pigeonhole
    :values: @string

    Defines the source of the notification sender address for e-mail notifications.

-This is similar to :pigeonhole:ref:`sieve_redirect_envelope_from`.